cozodb/cozo-docs/source/sysops.rst

     A single query is enclosed in curly braces.
 Query options are allowed but ignored.
     The query is not executed, but its query plan is returned instead.
-    Currently, there is no specification for the return format, but if you are familiar with the semi-naïve evaluation of stratified Datalog programs subject to magic-set rewrites, you can decipher the result.
+    Currently, there is no specification for the return format, but you can decipher the result after reading :doc:`execution`.

 ----------------------------------
 Ops for stored relations